jakobzhao/noise_complaints/readme.md

 );
 ```

-For each of the entities, we plan to not visualize the outlines, extrude the entities based on the number of complaints.
-To set up the proper height, it is a matter of adjustment to find the right variable, try different values to find the best fit.
-In the end, we choose `p[i].properties.cnt * p[i].properties.cnt * 0.004`.
+For each of the entities, we want to de-visualize the outlines and extrude the entities based on the number of complaints.
+To set up the proper height, it is a matter of adjustment to find the right variable.
+Try
+different values to find the best fit.
+In the end, we will choose *`complaint_number * complaint_number  * 0.004`*.

 ```javascript
 p[i].polygon.outline = false;